-13. Conclusions and Recommended Actions
+- 13. Conclusions and Recommended Actions - 13.1.

-13.1.
 State Party's implementation of the World Heritage Convention

-Synergies with other relevant Conventions, Recommendations and Programmes

-Identification of heritage

-National inventories

-Tentative List

-Effectiveness of legal framework

-Function of cultural and natural heritage in the life of the community

-Contribution of heritage to sustainable development policies
+Synergies with other relevant Conventions, Recommendations and Programmes Identification of heritage National inventories Tentative List The State Party does not intend to use the Upstream Process during the next revision of its Tentative List Effectiveness of legal framework Function of cultural and natural heritage in the life of the community Contribution of heritage to sustainable development policies

-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - Achieving gender equality - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - Strengthening resilience to natural hazards and climate change - Strengthening capacity-building, innovation and local entrepreneurship
+- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - Ensuring conflict prevention